 In the 1820s, Youngstown's population began to grow due to industrialization and the opening of the Pennsylvania-Ohio Canal.
-In 1890, the city's population grew to 33,000, and in 1920, the population stood at 132,358, making it the country's fiftieth largest city.
+In 1890, the city's population grew to 33,000, and in 1920, the population stood at 132,358, making it the country's 50th largest city.
 In the 1920s, it reached its highest population level in its history and secured itself as a viable subway area.
 By 1930, it had reached a population peak of more than 1,200,500 people, which is about 2.5 percent of the total population of Mahoning County.
-At the time, it was ranked 50th, according to the US Census Bureau's Bureau of Labor Statistics - a major city in the nation, measured in population, but by the 1930s it was up to 132,000.
+At the time, it was ranked 50th, according to the US Census Bureau's Bureau of Labor Statistics.

-Youngstown has evolved from a booming steel town to a city much smaller today than it was in its prime - days of glamour.
-Today, new industries are emerging in Youngstown and the city is experiencing an economic revival as new industry and businesses are attracted to the area.
+Youngstown has evolved from a booming steel town to a city much smaller today than it was in its prime.
+Today, new industries are emerging, and the city is experiencing an economic revival as new industries and businesses are attracted to the area.
 The city has experienced so much growth that it would have seemed impossible in just a few years.

-If you're visiting Youngstown, Ohio, check out our online schedule to see if there are any outdoor live concerts that interest you and your family.
-If you're looking for action, a visit to the Covelli Center is one of the most popular activities on your Youngtown tour.
-The outdoor amphitheater in Wean Park is an impressive addition to the list of fun activities in and around Youngstown Ohio.
+If you're visiting, check out the Covelli Center, one of the most popular activities in town.
+The outdoor amphitheater in Wean Park is an impressive addition to the list of fun activities in and around Youngstown.
 This asphalt trail stretches over ten kilometers in the Mahoning County landscape and offers a variety of landscapes that connect to nature.